pigmonkey/spark/README.md

 user, ie by configuring a hotkey in Mutt.

 A [systemd timer][15] is also included to periodically call `mailsync`.
-The timer includes a 2 minute boot delay (to allow time for network connectivity to be established, configurable through the `mail.sync_boot_delay` variable) and syncs every 10 minutes (configurable through the `mail.sync_time` variable).
+The timer is set to sync every 10 minutes (configurable through the `mail.sync_time` variable).

 The timer is not started or enabled by default.
 Instead, a NetworkManager dispatcher is installed, which activates the timer whenever a connection is